Genusbiz/docs/developers/defining-the-application-model/tables/layout.md

 *   **Search Box**.
 Text box with a search button.
 Enables users to search for an object by clicking the search button, or type a text to look up an object.
 Applies to cells bound to fields with a complex data type pointing to an object domain.
 Generally you should use a Search Box if the complex data type contains a large number of objects to choose from.
 *   **Drop-Down List Box**.
 Presents a list of objects when the user clicks the arrow to the right of the drop-down list.
 Applies to cells bound to fields with a complex data type.
 Generally you should use a Drop-Down List Box if the complex data type contains a limited number of objects to choose from.
 *   **Check Box**.
 Enables users to make a true/false or yes/no choice.
 Check boxes are shown on the screen as a square box that can contain white space (for false) or a check mark (for true).
 Applies to cells bound to a boolean field or a complex type pointing to a code domain.
 If the cell is bound to a field with a complex type, you can specify the value when the check box is cleared and checked.
 For example, in a code domain representing the state for an employee as either <span style="FONT-STYLE: italic">Employed or <span style="FONT-STYLE: italic">Left, you could add a column labeled <span style="FONT-STYLE: italic">Employed, bind the cell to the <span style="FONT-STYLE: italic">Employee.State field, and set the value to <span style="FONT-STYLE: italic">Left when the check box is cleared, and <span style="FONT-STYLE: italic">Employed when the check box is selected.
 *   **Radio Button**.
 Enables users to make a single choice within a limited set of mutually exclusive choices.
 Radio buttons are shown on the screen as small circles that can contain white space (for unselected) or a dot (for selected).
-Applies to cells located in **Restricted Data** <span style="FONT-WEIGHT: normal">columns.
+Applies to cells located in **Restricted Data** columns.
 For example, if you are designing a questionnaire where responses are graded on a scale from <span style="FONT-STYLE: italic">Strongly Agree to <span style="FONT-STYLE: italic">Strongly Disagree, you may want to display each choice using a radio button.

 </td>